JetBrains/teamcity-sdk-docs/topics/build-features.md

 ## Useful Listeners

-There is no any workflow associated with build features.
+There is no workflow associated with build features.
 If a build feature is configured in a build configuration, then its settings are automatically delivered to an agent or can be retrieved on the server side from an instance of [`SBuild`](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/SBuild.html).

 As such, to affect the build behavior, one needs to register listeners and watch for different events occurring in the build.
 The most commonly used listeners are:
-* [`BuildServerListener`](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/BuildServerListener.html): this is the main place where all server-side events can be watched; all build related events there, like [`buildStarted`](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/BuildServerListener.html#buildStarted-jetbrains.buildServer.serverSide.SRunningBuild-) or [`buildFinished`](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/BuildServerListener.html#buildFinished-jetbrains.buildServer.serverSide.SRunningBuild-) can be useful for build features
+* [`BuildServerListener`](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/BuildServerListener.html): this is the main place where all server-side events can be watched; all build related events there, like [`buildStarted`](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/BuildServerListener.html#buildStarted-jetbrains.buildServer.serverSide.SRunningBuild-) or [`buildFinished`](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/BuildServerListener.html#buildFinished-jetbrains.buildServer.serverSide.SRunningBuild-), can be useful for build features
 * [`AgentLifeCycleListener`](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/agent/AgentLifeCycleListener.html): this listener can be implemented on the agent side; similarly to the server-side listener, there are build related events which can be useful to build features

 ## Examples of Plugins

 Open-source plugins providing build features:

-* [XML Report Processing](https://github.com/JetBrains/teamcity-xml-tests-reporting): this plugin has a build feature which processes data on an agent
+* [XML Report Processing](https://github.com/JetBrains/teamcity-xml-tests-reporting) provides a build feature which processes data on an agent
-* [Commit Status Publisher](https://github.com/JetBrains/commit-status-publisher): this plugin provides a server-side build feature
+* [Commit Status Publisher](https://github.com/JetBrains/commit-status-publisher) provides a server-side build feature